I solve problems with code. I'm currently a software engineer intern at Qualtrics and a senior at Brigham Young Univerity.

 I interned at Visa as a backend developer, primarily working in Java.
 I rewrote the image resizing code for Visa Checkout, leading to a significant increase in image quality.
-I also developed an internal dashboard in ElasticSearch and node.js that analyzes build and deploy information from Jenkins to a variety of internal servers.
+I also developed dashboards with node.js and ElasticSearch to monitor aggregate Jenkins deployments.

 June - August 2015

 I interned at Visa where I wrote SQL queries to calculate and track the effectiveness of Visa merchant’s promotional campaigns, and developed dashboards and alerting systems to monitor the data in real time.